In today’s global manufacturing supply chain, there are many vendors to choose from.

 Over time, SOFT evolved into SWOT, but the concept remains the same, a way to gauge current and future positives and negatives.

-By conducting a SWOT analysis, a company can determine the pluses and minuses of a contract manufacturer and see how that manufacturer can help reduce inventory costs.
+By conducting a SWOT analysis for a manufacturing company, a company can determine the pluses and minuses of a contract manufacturer and see how that manufacturer can help reduce inventory costs.

 The right vendor can improve your quality by shrinking the number of product failures, help lower holding costs and purchase prices.
 The choice of supplier is a key part of supply chain management, and as such, deserves careful consideration.